IBM-Cloud/arch-hybrid-data-carcare/README.md

 ## Deploy to Production
 This is pretty much the same as the Deploy to Staging step as described above.
 Just be sure to specify the prod space rather than the dev space and set the route and volume information to point to the production instances rather than the staging instances.

+# OSV2 - Object Storage Version 2

+## Create OSV2 service

+This is a IBM hosted version of swift over open stack.
+Using the bluemix gui create the OSV2 service using the "Add Service or API" then choose "Object Storage (v2).
+The service can be bound to a Bluemix Application (note bluemix suppots Applications, Containers and Virtual Machines).
+See below for more information on containers.

+## Nodejs source code

+There are 3 different ways to configure the credential system for the OSV2 in this app.
+See the config.js source code and specifically the two exported variables:

+* bluemix binding (see below)
+* module.exports.processEnvVCAP_SERVICES - copy in bound credentials (use in non bluemix environment)
+* module.exports.osv2ServiceCredentials - copy in service credentials (use in non bluemix environment)

+As described below the proper way to bind the credentials when running on bluemix is to bind via the VCAP environment variable.
+When working on your desktop this won't be possible but the value of the environment variable can be added to the processEnvVCAP_SERVICES.
+Finally if the VCAP environment variable can not be determined check the service - it may provide the credentials which can be copied into osv2ServiceCredentials
+The code has examples of the kinds of strings that are expected.

+## Binding OSV2 on Bluemix

+It isn't possible to bind a service directly to a container.
+An intermediate Bluemix Cloud Foundry application is required.
+This is described in the container docs, at the time of this writing it could be found here [Optional: Binding a service to a container](https://www.ng.bluemix.net/docs/starters/container_ui.html#container_ui)

+In the Bluemix gui:

+* create a node.js application, give it the name medicarlocalbind
+* back in the dashboard click the medicarlocalbind app
+* click the "Bind a service or API" and bind the OSV2 service created earlier.

+Back on the command line:

+    ice ps
+    ice stop medicarlocal
+    ice rm medicarlocal
+    ice run -v medicarvolume:/data -p 80 --name medicarlocal --bind medicarlocalbind -e 'DEBUG=medicar' acme/medicarlocal
+    ice ip bind 129.41.232.130 medicarlocal
+    curl $host/api/vol/public/